 This is the university that also opened the first Artificial Intelligence laboratory in Iceland.
 They work with Honda to create software for the ASIMO humanoid robot.

-While the tuition fees at Reykjavik University is low at US$4,000 per year, if you are looking for the cheapest university in the country, the University of Iceland is the place for you.
+While the tuition fees at Reykjavik University are as low as 467,000 kroner (US$3,362) per year, if you are looking for the cheapest university in the country, the University of Iceland is the place for you.

 Not only is it the cheapest, but it is also the largest and oldest institution for higher education in the country.
-International students only have to pay around US$580 annually.
+International students only have to pay a 75,000 kroner (US$540) registration fee annually.

-Today it is the second-best university in the country and has expanded into five different schools, which are the schools of Social Sciences, Health Sciences, Humanities, Education, and Engineering and Natural Sciences.
+Today it is one of the top universities in Iceland and has expanded into five different schools: Social Sciences, Health Sciences, Humanities, Education, and Engineering and Natural Sciences.